Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 7. Red and green paper chains

-Similarly, those who cannot easily get out would love to have visitors bring them a bit of holiday cheer in the way of music.
+Music transforms our mindset in just a few seconds – and those who cannot easily get out love to have visitors bring them a bit of holiday cheer.
 Ask your kids what carols they’ve learned and print out the lyrics for a few songs before heading to your local hospital or nursing home.
 You’ll bring joy to many hearts and stay warm inside at the same time!

 10. Make ornaments

-Homemade ornaments from the kids are a sweet memory you can pull out year after year, and they cost next to nothing.
-The gingerbread recipe above will work just as well for little gingerbread men, just remember to punch a little hole it the top for a ribbon to hang before you bake.
-Or create
+Making your own ornaments can create sweet memories you can pull out year after year, and they cost next to nothing.
+Bake gingerbread men and punch a hole in the top for a ribbon to hang before you bake.
+Or create ornaments out of cinnamon sticks, popsicle sticks or even fruit.

+Holiday activities are a great opportunity to instill empathy and caring in your children.
 Before the kids get new toys, have them go through their playthings and pick out a few gently-used items to give to a child who could use the comfort of a new toy.
-Gather up the selected toys and donate them to a battered women and children’s shelter.
+Gather up the selected toys and donate them to a women and children’s shelter.

-13. Send holiday cards to soldiers stationed overseas
+13. Send holiday cheer to soldiers stationed overseas

 14. Advent calendar

-An inexpensive advent calendar will give your kids something to look forward to everyday in the countdown to Christmas.
+An inexpensive advent calendar will give your kids something to look forward to every day in the countdown to Christmas – and provide a fun family activity you can do every single day.

 15. Paper snowflakes